Sir Robert Napier, 1st Baronet, of Punknoll

-Sir Robert Napier, 1st Baronet of Punknoll (1642 – 31 October 1700) of Punknoll, in the County of Dorset, was an English lawyer and politician.
+Sir Robert Napier, 1st Baronet of Punknoll (1642 – 31 October 1700) was an English lawyer and politician.
 He was the son of Robert Napier of Punknoll (d.
 1686), the grandson of Sir Nathaniel Napier, also an MP, and the great-grandson of Sir Robert Napier, a judge who had been Chief Baron of the Exchequer in Ireland.
 His uncle was Gerrard Napier, created a baronet (in 1641) of Middle Marsh and Moor Crichel, who was also a Member of Parliament.

 Personal life

 He married Sophia Evelyn, the daughter of Charles Evelyn of Godstone, and they had a son, Charles who assumed the baronetcy upon his death in 1700.

 Early life and career

-He was educated at of Trinity College, Oxford.
+He was educated at Trinity College, Oxford.
 In 1681, while he served as High Sheriff of Dorset, he was knighted.
 He was subsequently raised to the Baronetage of Punknoll on 25 February 1682, after which he served as Member of Parliament (MP) for Weymouth (from 1689 to 1690) and Dorchester (in 1690 and from 1698 to his death in 1700).